katiehermalik/GA-react-refactor/README.md

 #### What is this lab?

-Remember our Monument magazine website from the first week?
-Today we're going to modernize that project.
-It is now time to refactor our code for use with a modern front-end framework: React!
+Today we're going to modernize Monument, a static magazine website.
+It is now time to refactor some code for use with a modern front-end library: React!

 **The objective of this lab is to:**